danpeavey-classdojo/maya-glTF/README.md

 1. Clone this repository.
 2. In a terminal, open the repository.
 3. Run `./install.sh <MAYA_VERSION>` from the root of the repository.
+  - If you don't specify a version, the latest version found will be used.

 For example, for Maya 2023:
 ```shell